We addressed debt in the previous article of this series.

 Now, we need to get a solid handle on current household expenses.

-The information about our current spending habits will then help us create an adventure travel budget and save money before travel.
+The information gathered through analysis of our current spending habits will help us create an adventure travel budget and save money before travel.

-To demonstrate how one can analyze their household expenses and then build an adventure travel budget and savings plan, through the next few articles, I am going to walk you through an analysis of our household expenses, budget and savings plan for our one year RV adventure.
+To demonstrate how to analyze household expenses and then eventually create a budget and savings plan, we’ll walk through our analysis of our own household expenses, budget and savings plan for our one year RV adventure.

 First, A Look at Household Spending Over 3.5 years

-When we were in the planning stages of our adventure, we needed to take a closer look at how we were spending our money as a family of four living and working in the city of Raleigh, NC.
+When we were in the planning stages of our adventure, we took a closer look at how we were spending money as a family of four living and working in the city of Raleigh, NC.

 The following graph summarizes our household spending habits from April 2012 to September 2015, a nearly 3.5 year period prior to our departure.

 Household Monthly Spending from April 2012 to September 2015

 My wife and I both worked full time during this 3.5 year period.
 We made some significant advancements in our careers and income during this time, and we also increased our average monthly spending more than 2x in three years.